-5.2.1 MA (IS) & DMSO2 (Analyte) in D2O
+5.2.1 DMSO2 (IS) and MA (Analyte) in D2O

-Figure 3 - 1 H NMR spectrum of MA + DMSO2 in D2O.
+Figure 3 - 1H NMR spectrum of MA + DMSO2 in D_2O .

 The optimized gravimetric and NMR parameters for the qNMR assignment using a JEOL ECS-400 spectrometer equipped with a Royal probe are given in Table 3.
-The sample was made up in solution in approximately 1 mL of D_2O and 800 μ L was transferred into the NMR tube for analysis.
+The sample was made up in solution in approximately 1 mL of D2O and 800 μ L were transferred into the NMR tube for analysis.